ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 	</body>
 </html>
 ```

 ## Creating a plugin

-All features in the CKEditor 5 are introduced by plugins.
+All features in the CKEditor 5 are powered by plugins.
 In order to create our custom timestamp plugin, we need to import the {@link module:core/plugin~Plugin base `Plugin` class}.

-You can now create a `Timestamp` class that extends `Plugin`.
+We can now create a `Timestamp` class that extends the basic `Plugin` class.
 After we define it, we can add it into the editor's {@link module:core/editor/editorconfig~EditorConfig#plugins `config.plugins`} array.

 ```js
 import ClassicEditor from '@ckeditor/ckeditor5-editor-classic/src/classiceditor';